 - The construction or demolition project is for a commercial building or a residential building with 2 or more units.

-Currently, there are two facilities in Vermont that accept loads of architectural waste, in addition to other materials, for recycling.
-Both facilities are located within Chittenden County.
+Currently, there is only one certified architectural recycling facility in Vermont that accept loads of architectural waste, in addition to other materials, for recycling:

 - Myers C&D Recycling Facility 216 Red Can Drive, Colchester, Vt